pgavriel/nist-atb-eval/README.md

 **eval_component(component)** - Takes the specified component tensor, runs it through it's respective model, and returns the predicted score.
 **save_results()** - *In order to use this you must first set the TaskboardEvaluator.save_dir member for output.* This function will save an image of the original board with green boxes drawn around detected components, and red boxes around components that were not detected.
 It can be easier to quickly verify accuracy this way.

-### Controls
-With any of the opencv windows focused, keystrokes will be heard by the program.
-##### data_collection node:
-P - Pause/Play (Toggle step_through mode)
-S - Save current taskboard image
-Q - Quit program
-##### roi_config node:
-S - Save new ROI configuration to specified .csv file
-Q - Quit program without saving

 ### Notes
 apriltag import resolved with pip install apriltag
 imutils import resolved with pip install imutils

 ### Deprecated Files
-**data_collection.py** - Original data collection was done using a realsense camera, and the code for board detection and extraction was all contained in one file.
+**old_data_collection.py** - Original data collection was done using a realsense camera, and the code for board detection and extraction was all contained in one file.
 The relevant functions from this are contained in taskboard_detection.py.
-**mse_evaluate.py** - The first method of board evaluation tried to figure out the score for each component based on a Mean Squared Error between a test image, an empty board reference, and a full board reference.
+**old_mse_evaluate.py** - The first method of board evaluation tried to figure out the score for each component based on a Mean Squared Error between a test image, an empty board reference, and a full board reference.
 While this kind of works, it's not robust to different capture angles.
 **roi_comparison.py** - This is just a script that will get the ROIs for 2 taskboard images and save a bunch of side by side reference images (seen above).
 **import_test.py** - Just a simple test script for checking imports.